Introducing The Resonance Code, Volume 1: Maps

 The Resonance Code presents a knowledge system developed through a leadership training curriculum at Resonance Path Institute.
 This system aims at awakening the psyche to resonance.
 It enables the rational mind to evolve beyond current limitations so we can dance with complexity and embrace uncertainty as the fertile ground of creativity.
 The Resonance Code is calling forth a new generation of resonance leaders.
 These are people who may or may not hold conventional leadership titles, but who love the Earth, feel compassion for all its inhabitants, and are committed to participate in humanity’s evolutionary journey.

-The electronic version of the book is available for viewing below.
-(Click the page image to view full screen.)
-You may also download the PDF file.
-If you download the PDF, we invite you to make a contribution to our work below.
+If you download the PDF, we invite you to make a contribution to our work.
 You may select the amount that feels right to you.
-If you’re inspired to contribute more, please contact us for payment details, (and a thank-you from us!).

 Purchase the paperback on Amazon:

 Buy closest to home to minimize shipping.
 (All copies in English.)

 Reviews of The Resonance Code: Empowering Leaders to Evolve Toward Wholeness

 From Alan Zulch, Senior Director at Tamalpais Trust: